Andrettin/Wyrmsun/readme.txt

 - Faction splitting now only happens in the campaign mode.

 * Heroes
-- Persistent heroes (including custom ones) can now be hired at the main hall in single-player games (outside of quest scenarios and the grand strategy mode).
+- Persistent heroes (including custom ones) can now be hired at barracks-type buildings and mercenary camps in single-player games (outside of quest scenarios and the grand strategy mode).

 * Items
 - Fixed an issue which caused units without inventory to clear their order queue after picking up a healing item.